Common congenital heart lesions

 • Pulmonary flow dependent on PDA: pulmonary atresia, critical pulmonary stenosis, severe TOF variants

-• Maintain patency with prostaglandin E1; anticipate apnoea, hypotension, fever; secure airway early if unstable
+• Maintain patency with prostaglandin E1, anticipate apnoea, hypotension, fever, secure airway early if unstable

 ASD (Atrial septal defect)